knowyourenemy/ask-a-dog/README.md

 This project uses the Axios library to fetch a random image from <a href='https://dog.ceo/dog-api/'> this Dog API</a>.

-The quotes are stored locally, and have been obtained from <a href='https://forum.freecodecamp.org/t/free-api-inspirational-quotes-json-with-code-examples/311373/9'>this quotes API</a>.
+The quotes are stored locally, and have been obtained from <a href='https://forum.freecodecamp.org/t/free-api-inspirational-quotes-json-with-code-examples/311373/9'>this Quotes API</a>.

 # Future Plans